wgmyers/pfeffel/README.md

 It's [https://www.conniptions.org/pfeffel/](here).

-NB: Not yet mobile friendly.
-I know.
-Working on it.
+I've tried to make it mobile friendly: if you have problems please let me know.

 ## What is this